 - Milk: use regular or dairy-free milk.
 You can also make overnight oats with water, but they won’t taste as creamy.

 - Greek Yogurt: can substitute regular plain yogurt.
 Choose a fat content that works with your overall diet.
 Choose sugar-free varieties and sweeten to your taste.
-Want to make your blueberry overnight oats vegan?
-Simply leave out the yogurt or substitute a plant-based yogurt.
+To make your blueberry overnight oats vegan, leave out the yogurt or substitute a plant-based yogurt.

-- Honey: substitute any other sweetener of your choice – maple syrup, agave, or brown sugar.
+- Honey: substitute maple syrup, agave, or brown sugar.
 You can also use jam, juice, or pureed fruit.

 - Blueberries: substitute dried or frozen blueberries.
-If using frozen blueberries, add them the night before and note that they might turn your oats purple!
+If using frozen blueberries, note that they might turn your oats purple!
 You can also add or replace any other dried or fresh fruit.

 - Almonds: substitute any chopped, toasted nuts.
 Walnuts, pecans, or cashews would all make great substitutions.
 Nut butters, such as almond or peanut butter, would also make delicious additions or substitutions to this blueberry overnight oats recipe.